Skip to main content

 Function Routing

-HTTP cloud functions support web frameworks, so you can implement multiple routes through the corresponding web framework.
+HTTP cloud functions support web frameworks, so you can implement multi-routing through the corresponding web framework.

-It can also be implemented based on the @cloudbase/functions-framework framework.
-It supports splitting a large function into multiple sub-functions and routing different requests to different handler functions through request paths.
+You can also implement it based on the @cloudbase/functions-framework.
+It supports splitting a large function into multiple sub-functions and routing different requests to different handler functions based on the request path.

 Please refer to: HTTP Cloud Function Routing